danirus/sphinx-nefertiti/docs/source/quick-start.rst

 The following features of Nefertiti for Sphinx can be customized:

 1. Fonts.
+2. Header links
-2. Color set: blue, indigo, purple, pink, red, ...
+3. Color set: blue, indigo, purple, pink, red, ...
-3. Pygments styles for light and dark color schemes.
+4. Pygments styles for light and dark color schemes.
-4. Repository name and URL to display it in the header.
+5. Repository name and URL to display it in the header.
-5. Project version dropdown selector.
+6. Project version dropdown selector.
-6. Footer links.
+7. Footer links.

 1. Fonts